Yaro96/resObjectify/README.md

 Common uses:

-- Emit a composite value in output.
+- Emit a composite value in output (for example `brand_model: "Acme-X100"`).
-- Use a composite key for grouping by setting `hide: true` on the combined field.
+- Group by a composite key with `hide: true` so the field is omitted from each value object.
+- In object-map mode, that composite value is still visible as the map key (for example `"Acme-X100": { ... }`).

 Separator behavior: